24Skater/vbs-ticketing/IMPLEMENTATION_CHECKLIST.md

 ## ⚠️ AI AGENT RULES

 ```
+1. NEVER commit to main branch - ALL work on modernization-v2 branch
-1. NEVER skip steps
+2. NEVER skip steps
-2. ALWAYS validate before proceeding
+3. ALWAYS validate before proceeding
-3. CREATE backups before destructive operations
+4. CREATE backups before destructive operations
-4. RUN tests after each step
+5. RUN tests after each step
-5. UPDATE this checklist as you complete items
+6. UPDATE this checklist as you complete items
-6. STOP and ASK if unclear
+7. STOP and ASK if unclear
-7. ROLLBACK if validation fails
+8. ROLLBACK if validation fails
 ```

+### Branch Protection
+- **Working Branch:** `modernization-v2`
+- **Protected Branch:** `main` (DO NOT TOUCH)
+- **Merge Strategy:** User will merge manually when ready

 ---